youssef-attai-fcai-cu/gdsc/html/session-notes.md

 ## **Session 1:** HTML

-Setup your working environment to follow through.
+Setup your development environment to follow through the session.

 ### Download Visual Studio Code